 The Natives of Montana Archival Project (NOMAP) contains over 65,700 documents from holdings in the National Archives Record Group 75.
 These documents have been indexed and are hosted on the Montana Memory Project.
 Funding for this project was provided by Maureen and Mike Mansfield Library, UM's Native American Studies Department, and the Smithsonian.

 The Thula Hardenbrook Diary describes a trip through Yellowstone National Park that Hardenbrook took in the summer of 1887.
-The original diary is housed in Archives & Special Collections.
+The original diary is housed in Archives and Special Collections.

 The University of Montana Electronic Thesis, Dissertation and Professional Paper Project (ETDP) is a collaborative effort between the Graduate School, the Mansfield Library, graduate degree granting departments, and graduate students.
 Beginning in 2007, graduate student theses, dissertations, and professional papers have been published electronically.
 Additionally, all UM doctoral dissertations were retrospectively digitized and are available electronically.

-The 16 drawings in this ledger were created by Brulé Lakota artist Never Misses (also known as Walter Bone Shirt) in the early 1890s.
-The ledger was donated to the University's library in 1962 by Genevieve Prochnow and is held by Archives & Special Collections.
+The sixteen drawings in this ledger were created by Brulé Lakota artist Never Misses (also known as Walter Bone Shirt) in the early 1890s.
+The ledger was donated to the University's library in 1962 by Genevieve Prochnow and is held by Archives and Special Collections.

 The William H.H. and Emma Dickinson papers include a Dickinson family genealogy, William Dickinson's Civil War diaries and Emma Dickinson's reminiscence of early Missoula.
-Original materials are housed in Archives & Special Collections.
+Original materials are housed in Archives and Special Collections.